Free financial accounting 1 revision

 c.
 Statement of financial position as at 31 December 2020.

-6. The __________ states that a company's total assets are equal to the sum of its liabilities and its shareholders' equity.
+3. The ________ equation states that a company's total assets are equal to the sum of its liabilities and its shareholders' equity.

-7. The following information was extracted from the books of Berry limited as at 30 June 2018:
+4. The following information was extracted from the books of Berry Limited as at 30 June 2018:

 Trial balance